- Paths to QUALITY

 Please call Krystal or Melissa at (800)-932-3302 for information about home child care licensing.
 We can assist you in registering for any required classes and completing any necessary paperwork, etc.

-The ABC’s of Child Care Manual is a great resource.
-The goal of this manual is to turn the complexities of licensing, regulations and business start-up into easy-to-use information to help you become a successful child care entrepreneur.
-This manual is used at Orientation Training 1.
-These are also available by request if you attended Orientation Training 1 online.
+The ABC’s of a Child Care Business is a great resource for those considering opening a child care.
+The goal of this manual is to turn the complexities of licensing, regulations, and business start-up into easy-to-use information to help you become a successful child care entrepreneur.
+This manual is used at Orientation Training (OT) I and is available upon request upon enrolling in the online version of OT I.

 This 6-part video series presented by Tom Copeland will provide information on why it's important to treat family child care as a business and learn about the key aspects of planning.
 Topics include, legal issues, start-up costs, start-up tax issues, key aspects of a business plan, contracts, marketing, insurance, professional development and record keeping.
 Tom Copeland is a renowned tax and family child care business specialist.
 He is a licensed attorney and trains thousands of family child care providers each year.